NY Film Crew

-In New York City, over 20 major film festivals celebrate the big screen—including the Tribeca Film Festival in April and the Brooklyn Film Festival in June.
+In New York City, more than 20 major film festivals celebrate the big screen—including the Tribeca Film Festival in April and the Brooklyn Film Festival in June.
 Both events feature next-wave works and star-studded premieres.
 Also in June, the New York City International Film Festival highlights new and established filmmakers from around the world.

 The annual Long Island International Film Expo, in Bellmore each July, hosts panel discussions with filmmakers and up to 150 short and feature-length independent films.

 Autumn traditionally brings a quiet post-season to the Hamptons, with spectacular foliage and clouds of monarch butterflies.
 But there’s a buzz of activity in October when the annual Hamptons International Film Festival, a fall fixture on the east end for over 20 years, draws fans and celebrities with over 100 films, premieres, red carpets, panels, and parties.

 Put on your coolest shades and head to the annual Woodstock Film Festival in October.
 One of the best independent film festivals in the nation, it attracts emerging and established filmmakers.
 A-List talent who have participated include Ellen Barkin, Steve Buscemi, Edie Falco, Ethan Hawke, Timothy Hutton, Daniel Day-Lewis, Ang Lee, Laura Linney, Keanu Reeves and many more!

-In Rochester, the birthplace of motion picture film and the early women’s rights movement, the High Falls Film Festival in April shines the spotlight on the artistry and innovation of films made by women.
-ImageOut holds over a week-long festival each October, featuring LGBT themed films, showcasing work that ranges from narrative to documentary to experimental from across the US and around the world.
+ImageOut in Rochester holds over a week-long festival each October, featuring LGBTQ themed films, showcasing work that ranges from narrative to documentary to experimental from across the US and around the world.